Gitnux/Report 2026

 Statistics that fail independent corroboration are excluded.

-Generalized Anxiety Disorder is not just “worry all the time.”
-Nearly 1 in 4 people with GAD report that it comes with at least one other anxiety disorder, and CBT remission can reach 50 to 60 percent after 12 sessions, yet only 37.1 percent of U.S. adults with GAD receive any treatment.
-This post maps the full picture of GAD statistics, from major depression and panic to sleep problems, medical comorbidities, and the real world cost of living with chronic anxiety.
+Nearly 1 in 4 people with GAD report at least one additional anxiety disorder, and about 59% of cases also involve major depression.
+CBT can reach a 50 to 60 percent remission rate after 12 sessions, but only 37.1 percent of U.S. adults with GAD receive any treatment.
+These statistics map the comorbid mix and the measurable burden that follow chronic anxiety.

 Key Takeaways